 COMPARATIVE ASSESSMENT OF RELIEF OPTIONS

-The CNA has provided the template below to assist the RPC with their comparative assessment of the relief identified in section 5 of the PD.
-On review of the IPD/PD the RPC may modify the criteria and will complete the table.

-The RPC identified 6 Relief Options in section 5 of this document.
+The RPC identified 6 Relief Options in Section 5 of this document.
 A Pro, Neutral or Con (P, N or C) rating was established for each Relief Option for each of the following attributes.
 The results are listed in the table below the list of attributes.

-NPA Code Conservation – quantity of new NPAs required in New Brunswick within the next 30 years after relief (2020 – 2050) (P = 0 new NPAs; N = 1 new NPA; C = 2 or more new NPAs)
+NPA Code Conservation – quantity of new NPAs required in New Brunswick within the next 30 years after relief (P = 0 new NPAs; N = 1 new NPA; C = 2 or more new NPAs)